MuhammadHammadShah/Mastering_fastapi/starting_fastapi/README.md

+## Install Packages
+- To install packages just paste it in console:
+- `pip install -r requirements.txt`

 # Why We Need Schema:
 - Its a pain to get all the values from body.
 - The client can send whatever data they want.